slalom-saa/fit-stacks/docs/rules/solution.md

 are some very specific folders that belong here and also have rules.

 #### Application
-The application folder contains all application logic: endpoints, rules, commands, interfaces.
+The application folder contains all application logic: requests, responses, endpoints, rules, interfaces.

 Within the application folder, there should be subfolders for each service, then endpoint (capability).
 The Add Product endpoint classes would be placed in "Application/Products/Add".

 There is one special folder within the Application folder named Integration.
-This is where client access components and external commands are placed.
+This is where client access components and external requests are placed.

 #### Domain
 The domain folder contains all domain logic: aggregates, entities, value objects.